 For those individuals living and/or working overseas, or owning property overseas- serious consideration should be made regarding opening a foreign bank account.
 Generally speaking, opening a foreign bank account is tedious work, involves paperwork and visa/residential requirements, and most likely will involve substantial monthly fees.

 In addition, Americans will find they’re not welcome to open a foreign account at some banks because of FATCA, The Foreign Account Tax Compliance Act (FATCA) is a 2010 US federal law that requires foreign banks to report to the US any American holding an account at their bank.
 It’s a reporting nightmare.
 And many foreign banks are simply turning down Americans that apply for a bank account.
 And I also know Americans that have had their established foreign bank accounts closed because banks simply don’t want the FATCA hassle.
-Also because of FATCA, it’s important to be aware that Americans holding a foreign bank account must report those accounts and their assets each year to the US or face stiff financial penalties.
+Also because of FATCA, it’s important to be aware that Americans holding a foreign bank account with $10,000 or more must report those accounts and their assets each year to the US or face stiff financial penalties.

 Most individuals choose to open a bank account to set up automatic bill pay, particularly if they own or rent an apartment abroad.
 This is a significant convenience, however I am repeatedly aware of individuals that have tried to stop auto pay and found it extremely difficult, and costly.
 Giving the gas or electric company, cable or Wi-Fi company, or others access to your bank account via autopay is risky business overseas.
 I have repeatedly heard of expats that have been transferred to another country, but found it nearly impossible to close the bank account while an auto pay vendor refuses to stop making deductions.
 If you’re interested in opening a bank account for this purpose, you’ll do well to talk with others in your town/country and get firsthand recommendations regarding their experiences.